A New Tool for Relaxation, Self-Regulation, & Beyond

 What I knew for sure was that the experiment had elicited positive results.

-world, on my terms, and engaging the internal world.
+the external world, on my terms, and engaging the

 I felt as if I’d just raised my whole vibration.
 Had I?
 This was definitely something else to ponder.